aleciceri/Challenge1/README.md

 To run the wanted method, go in the respectively folder, then it is sufficient to type 'make', then './main'.
 For MuParser folder, look at the Warnings at the end.

+To delete the object files and the executables, type 'make clean'.

 In the following part I'll describe the folders content one by one
 ## Classic
   In this folder there is the Makefile, the main and then the header and source code of functions, where are declared and defined all the methods.